mathbarc/mathbarc.github.io/_posts/2022-06-02-mlops_with_mlflow.md

 {% include image.html url="/mlops_with_mlflow/manual_process.png" description="Extracted from: <a href='https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning
 '>cloud.google.com</a>" %}

 The manual process consists in creating each step of a Machine Learning Pipeline through scripts or notebooks that are manually started after each step of the pipeline.
 This generally is the first process implemented at the start of a project or in its proof of concept phase due to the lower difficulty and cost of implementation.

-But the main flaw of this process is the cost of mainteinance due to the difficulty of migrating the pipeline to different environment and the difficulty to update the pipeline with new features, this flaw fosters a disparity between the code that goes to production and the models been trained for these software modules.
+The main flaw of this process is the cost of mainteinance due to the difficulty of migrating the pipeline to different environment and the difficulty to update the pipeline with new features, this flaw fosters a disparity between the code that goes to production and the models been trained for these software modules.

 ## ML Pipeline Automation